pflanze/cj50/README.md

 # CJ50 utility library

-Helper library for teaching programming using C.
+This is a helper library for teaching programming using C.

+The emphasis here is on teaching programming, not teaching C: C is being used because it is a relatively simple language that also allows talking about memory and bits, has an important place in history, and is practical for making simple video games (which young starting programmer doesn't fancy doing that?) that can also run in the browser via WASM.

+The aim of the library is hence to provide for an as nice introductionary programming experience as possible.
+It offers easy ways to get input from and write output to the terminal, and (not yet finished) 2D graphics output.
+It follows a Rust-inspired programming
+style: `Option`, `unwrap`, `drop`, using type names with an upper-case initial for complex types.
+It provides generic functions (via C11 `_Generic`) to avoid having to type out the fully named function specializations everywhere.

 The name is derived from [cs50.h](https://github.com/cs50/libcs50) which this library was originally inspired by.

-The library provides easy ways to get input from and write output to the terminal, and (not yet finished) 2D graphics output.
-It follows a Rust-inspired programming style: `Option`, `unwrap`, `drop`, using type names with an upper-case initial for complex types.
-It provides generic functions (via C11 `_Generic`) to avoid having to type out the fully named function specializations everywhere.

 ## Usage